 When it comes to accessing the Telstra mobile network – a network that offers what many consider to be the best coverage across the widest area of Australia – you have choices outside of Telstra itself.
 These choices can potentially save you a lot of money, as well as give you some very desirable benefits on top of your standard call, text and data needs.
 Both Boost and Woolworths fall into this category – but which one is better?

-Boost Mobile has been around for many years, but moved its business over to the Telstra network only a few short years ago.
+Boost Mobile has been around for many years but moved its business over to the Telstra network only a few short years ago.
 Meanwhile, it’s been busily rebuilding itself with a strong focus on both hefty data caps and the integration of your mobile service with your social life.
-Especially on weekends.

 Woolworths, on the other hand, is the brand we all know from our trips to the supermarket that bears their name.
 In recent years they’ve added a mobile phone service to their increasingly diverse range of products, which also includes everything from petrol to insurance.
 Also making use of Telstra’s network, Woolworths Mobile’s aim is to provide balanced prepaid plans that give added benefits to their retail customers.

 So which one is right for you – Boost or Woolworths?
 If you’re shopping around for a Telstra prepaid service that gives you great value and some tasty bonuses, read on and find out!

 Why would a supermarket become a mobile provider?
 We’re sure more than a few people have asked that question, but it actually makes perfect sense.
 After all, the kiosk at any Woolworths supermarket has, for years, sold prepaid phones, as well as recharges for several operators.
 At some point, Woolworths’ management likely realised that they were missing out on being part of a growing market.
 They jumped in head-first with their Woolworths Mobile plans.
 They offer customers phone contract plans if that’s what they’re after, but place the heaviest emphasis on prepaid.